 Nonetheless, on top of practicing the legal profession with ethics, having lawyers with various legal backgrounds is what makes the Firm unique in the Kingdom of Saudi Arabia with its ability of mastering the applicable Sharia Law, Royal Decrees, Laws, various Governmental Rules and Regulations enacted in the Kingdom of Saudi Arabia.

-Badr Alarishi Law firm is frequently involved in complex trials and appellate litigations as well as major business transactions under the legal system of the Kingdom of Saudi Arabia.
-The Firm lawyers are very proactive with civil criminal commercial administrative and ad’hoc tribunal procedures (1), very knowledgeable on the applicable Saudi laws (2) and can advise for the registration of legal entities and/or business transactions in the Kingdom.
+The Firm is frequently involved in complex trials and appellate litigations as well as major business transactions under the legal system of the Kingdom of Saudi Arabia.
+The Firm lawyers are very proactive with civil criminal commercial administrative and ad’hoc tribunal procedures, very knowledgeable on the applicable Saudi laws and can advise for the registration of legal entities and/or business transactions in the Kingdom.

 A good law firm is a firm that knows the legal process of a case

-For Mr. Badr Alarishi a successful lawyer is the one who masters the legal process.
-Either for litigation, the registration of a legal entity, or for negotiation of contracts, a legal process must be followed.
+For Mr. Badr Alarishi a successful lawyer masters the legal processes for litigation, the registration of a legal entity, or for negotiation of contracts.
 Mastering the legal process will always keep the Client satisfied and a step ahead.
 Because time is money and the Client entrusted the Firm, there is no time to be wasted in the process.
-At Badr Alarishi Law firm, the Lawyers are proactive in all Courts of First Instance (civil, criminal, commercial), Courts of Appeal and Supreme Courts, as well as with Administrative Courts, Arbitral Tribunals and various Administrative offices.
+At the Firm, Lawyers are proactive in all Courts of First Instance (civil, criminal, commercial), Courts of Appeal and Supreme Courts, as well as with Administrative Courts, Arbitral Tribunals and various Administrative offices.
 Finally, Mr Badr Alarishi masters the Law of Judiciary (Royal Decree # M/78 dated 1st October 2007).

 A good law firm is a firm that masters the applicable law

-Badr Alarishi law firm is the best law firm in Jeddah because despite its ability to master the legal process by representing both Plaintiffs and Defendants in trials and appeals through the Kingdom, the legal corpus of the Kingdom has no secret for its lawyers.
+The Firm is the best law firm in Jeddah because despite its ability to master the legal processes by representing both Plaintiffs and Defendants in trials and appeals through the Kingdom, the legal corpus of the Kingdom has no secret for its legal Team.